Day Trip From Paris: The Giverny – La Roche-Guyon Combo

 FR 2014Oct GLK1

-Yet I often find myself less than encouraging when advising travelers on whether or not to trek out to Giverny, 45 miles west of Paris, on a daytrip.
-I’m concerned that the weather will be bad (Giverny is, after all, at the entrance to Normandy, which is not known for sunny days) and/or the crowds overwhelming, and that even on a pleasant day they will spend 90 minutes or more getting out there only to find Giverny lends itself to a 45-minute visit.
+Having said that, I find myself less than encouraging when advising travelers on whether or not to trek out to Giverny, 45 miles west of Paris, on a daytrip.
+I’m concerned that the weather will be bad (Giverny is, after all, at the entrance to Normandy, which is not known for sunny days) and/or the crowds overwhelming, and that even on a pleasant day you’ll will spend 90 minutes or more getting out there only to find Giverny lends itself to a 45-minute visit.

 FR 2014Oct GLK4

-I know, there’s more to do in Giverny than visit the house and garden and lily pond; there’s the Monet boutique (as you can imagine, Monet’s work lends itself to appealing merchandising) and some pretty (yawn) art galleries, there’s the enjoyable and occasionally insightful Giverny Museum of Impressionisms, whose restaurant is a decent place to lunch, and there’s the relatively little visited tomb of Monet in the village churchyard.
+I know, there’s more to do in Giverny than a visit chez Monet.
+There’s the Monet boutique (as you can imagine, his paintings lends itself to appealing merchandising), some pretty (yawn) art galleries, an enjoyable and occasionally insightful Giverny Museum of Impressionisms, whose restaurant is a decent place to lunch, and there’s the relatively little visited tomb of Monet in the village churchyard.
 So it is possible to spend a couple of hours here.
-Also, though often ignored, the nearby town of Vernon, which is where you stop if coming this way be train, gives a nice and ordinary sense of small-town France for those who know little of that life.
-Still, I’m just not always convinced that it’s worth the time for those who have little of it in Paris.
-As I say, I’m a big fan of Monet’s garden and lily pond.
-But I don’t think that making it a destination in and of itself is right for all those who say they would like to see them.
+Also, though often ignored, the nearby town of Vernon, which is where you stop if coming this way be train, gives a sense of an ordinary small-town France for those who’ve never visited on.
+Still, I’m not always convinced that it’s worth the time for those who have little of it in Paris.
+As I say, I’m a big fan of Monet’s place.
+I just don’t think that making it a destination in and of itself is right for everyone.

 FR 2014Oct GLK3

-However, add La Roche-Guyon to the day and I’m sure to encourage a visit to this area.
-La Roche-Guyon is a village along the Seine just 5 miles to the east Giverny, on the opposite side of the Normand border.
-Though the castle of La Roche-Guyon is mostly empty inside (that is, the public parts are since a portion is private chateau, which belongs to the La Rochefoucauld family, is still inhabited and used for artist residencies) it nevertheless gives a glimpse of some strong points in French history, including the importance of its strategic site overlooking a loop in the Seine (a 12-century dungeon is accessed through stairs cut into the cliff) to its stories from the Enlightenment and the Revolution (the 18th-century portion and rehabilitated garden) to its WWII history (this was Rommel’s headquarters during the lead up to D-Day 1944)
+Add La Roche-Guyon to the day, however, and I can be more encouraging.
+La Roche-Guyon is a village along the Seine just 6 miles to the east Giverny, on the opposite side of the Normand border.
+Though the castle of La Roche-Guyon is mostly empty inside (that is, the public parts are since a portion is private chateau, which belongs to the La Rochefoucauld family, is still inhabited) it can be visited inside, where it gives glimpse of several strong points in French history.

 FR 2014Oct GLK-La Roche-Guyon1